Summoner-Network/summoner-sdk/README.md

 feature_y
 ```

-This format gives you precise control over which modules are included in the final SDK build.
+This format gives you fine-grained control over which modules are included in the SDK build, making it easy to tailor your environment to specific use cases or test scenarios.